 Phase Four of the MCU kicks off on May 1, 2020 with a look back at the past.
 Despite her Endgame fate, Scarlett Johansson is slipping into her black catsuit at least one more time for a Black Widow solo flick.
 The film will be a prequel, and it will introduce Florence Pugh’s Yelena Belova, who also assumed the mantle of the Black Widow in the comics, to the MCU.
 Rachel Weisz and Stranger Things‘ David Harbour also star.

 Black Panther 2

-Black Panther made over a $1 billion at the global box office and was nominated for a Best Picture Oscar.
+Black Panther made over $1 billion at the global box office and was nominated for a Best Picture Oscar.
 So yeah, it’s going to get a sequel.
-While details about the next Wakandian romp are scarce, reports indicate that almost every member of Black Panther‘s sprawling cast will return for the follow-up, as will director Ryan Coogler, who admits that he’s nervous about helming his first sequel.
+While details about the next Wakandian romp are scarce, it does have an official release date: May 6, 2022.
+Reports indicate that almost every member of Black Panther‘s sprawling cast will return for the follow-up, as will director Ryan Coogler, who admits that he’s nervous about helming his first sequel.
 Rumors say that Michael B. Jordan might be back as Killmonger, too.
 Given how the first Black Panther ended, that’s probably going to be difficult, but you never know.
 This is the MCU.
 Almost anything could happen.

 Sorry, Wesley: There’s a new Blade in town.
 At Comic-Con International 2019, Marvel Studios blew the roof off of Hall H by announcing that Oscar-winner and former Luke Cage villain Mahershala Ali will portray Marvel’s half-vampire monster-hunter on the big screen.
 No other details were given, although looking at Marvel’s crowded schedule, expect Blade to arrive in 2022 at the earliest.